 - Ballistics Teacher

 Physics Professor Job Outlook

-In 2016, there was an estimated number of 17,600 jobs in the United States for Physics Professor.
+In the United States, there were 17,600 jobs for Physics Professor in 2016.
 New jobs are being produced at a rate of 10.2% which is above the national average.
 The Bureau of Labor Statistics predicts 1,800 new jobs for Physics Professor by 2026.
 Due to new job openings and attrition, there will be an average of 1,600 job openings in this field.

 The states with the most job growth for Physics Professor are Utah, Colorado, and Washington.
 Watch out if you plan on working in Wyoming, Vermont, or South Dakota.
 These states have the worst job growth for this type of profession.